hayes/pothos/docs/guide/context.md

 # Initialize context cache

-Several GiraphQL plugins use the context object to cache data for the current request.
+Several Pothos plugins use the context object to cache data for the current request.
 Some examples include dataloaders and auth scopes.
 This caching mechanism works based on the assumption that the same context object is passed to every resolver in a request, and each request has a unique context object.
 This works for most applications without any additional configuration.